codefellows/seattle-code-301n24/curriculum/prework/arrow-functions/README.md

 ## Assignment Tasks

-1. Work on your fork on a non-master branch.
+1. Work on your fork on a non-main branch.
 As you work, remember to add, commit, and push regularly.
 1. Create a new branch for this assignment called `class-00-lab-b`
 1. Navigate to the `prework` folder in the root directory of the class repository.
 Then navigate into the `arrow-functions` folder.
 1. Make a copy of the folder named `starter-code`.
 Do your work in this folder.